DanielTamiru/litgo-detector/README.md

 ### **LITGO.AI**

 Litgo is a microservice-based application I am developing for reporting/cleaning city litter, where pictures of urban waste are evaluated by a trained convolutional neural network (CNN).
 Users take pictures of litter in their environment and either report it to region representatives or clean it themselves.
-They earn points based this choice and on the amount (and potentially type) of litter identified.
+They earn points based on this choice and on the amount (and potentially type) of litter identified.

 ### **Detector Service**